skarlman/AdventOfCode2022_kotlin/README.md

 # AdventOfCode2022_kotlin

-Welcome to the Advent of Code[^aoc] Kotlin project created by [skarlman][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code[^aoc] Kotlin project created by [skarlman][github] from CompetitiveCoders.com

-In this repository, skarlman is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+This year I'm taking my first steps in Kotlin, because you know, why not!?

 [^aoc]: